hm-lang/core/proposals/README.md

 the function with `@orderIndependent` -- otherwise it's a compiler error -- and we need to use namespaces (`First->` and `Second->`) in order to distinguish between the two variables inside the function block.
 When calling `max`, we don't need to use those namespaces, and can't (since they're invisible to the outside world).

+TODO: we do need order dependence for certain use cases, like arguments to an array. maybe we have a specific `@orderDependent` or `@arrayOrder` annotation.

 There is one place where it is not obvious that two arguments might have the same name, and that is in method definitions.
 Take for example the vector dot product: